 Or you can take the Punta Arenas Ferry across the water to Nicoya, and then drive North along the coast.
 The 4×4 coastal road from Nosara to Santa Teresa takes about 3 hours, provided you don’t get lost (which is easy to do).

 There’s a daily bus to Nosara from San Jose at 5:30am departing from the intersection of Avenida 5 and Calles 14/16 (Alfaro Terminal).
 Another option is to take one of the more frequent buses to the Nicoya Peninsula, then change to another for Nosara.
 More details here.

 Where To Stay In Nicoya

 Renting a truck from Nomad America allowed me to camp for most of the trip, occasionally stopping at a guest house for a hot shower.
-However if camping isn’t for you, here are some places I found that looked pretty cool:
+However if camping isn’t for you, here are some other options:

-Salina Santa Teresa – Sweet looking hostel right next to the beach, quirky design.
-Surfboard rentals, surf lessons, yoga, and more.
+This is a sweet looking hostel right next to the beach, quirky design.
+Here you’ll find Surfboard rentals, surf lessons, yoga and more.

 Costa Rican Surfing Paradise